For anything that's not covered here, fire away!

 There’s so much confusion over what we should and shouldn’t eat, and buzzwords like these only add to the problem.
 So let’s break them down.

-Pasture-raised, which all of Porter Road’s products are, means that the animal lived outside its entire life, with fresh air, sunlight, and wide open spaces.
-All our beef, lamb, and poultry are raised on pasture all year long.
-Our pork lives in the woods with tons of room to root and act like pigs.
+Pasture-raised, which all of Porter Road’s products are, means that the animal lived outside for the majority life, with fresh air, sunlight, and wide open spaces.
+All our beef, lamb, and poultry are raised on pasture as weather permits.
+In Kentucky and Tennessee, that means they are outside year-round.
+In Pennsylvania, the beef are sheltered during inclimate weather to keep them safe and comfortable, in keeping with GAP 4 standards for humane animal treatment.
+Our pork lives in the woods with tons of room to root and act like pigs, and have the option to seek shelter in a covered area that allows access to the outdoors at all times.

 Is your meat certified organic?